cassioKenji/api-testing-with-httparty/README.md

 This project contains some examples on how to use HTTParty to test your API.

+### What are we testing?

+All the tests will run against a local fake api (Beernivore-api.com), which is imaginary (that in fact runs local with Sinatra) cloud service to check if there is some animal on your booze.

+### What are we using?

 https://github.com/jnunemaker/httparty
 >HTTParty: Makes http fun again!